camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 #### What kinds of image processing techniques already exist?

 Python has several libraries with numerous packages for your image processing needs.
-With these you can do a variety of thihngs to your images, including:
+With these you can do a variety of things to your images, including:

 * Resizing and cropping
 * Rotation, flipping, transposing